Juvenile Indigent Defense Delivery System

 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon on or delineating that right.

-- The court may appoint counsel for the child in any situation in which it deems it advisable.
+- The court may appoint counsel for the youth in any situation in which it deems it advisable.
 Haw.
 Fam.
 Ct.
-R. 155.
+R., r.
+155.

-- “When it appears to a judge that a person requesting the appointment of counsel satisfies [indigence requirements]…the judge shall appoint counsel or a guardian ad litem to represent the person at all stages of the proceedings, including appeal.”
+- “When it appears to a judge that a person requesting the appointment of counsel satisfies [indigence requirements], . . . the judge shall appoint counsel or a guardian ad litem to represent the person at all stages of the proceedings, including appeal.”
 Haw.
-Rev. Stat. § 571-87(a).
+Rev. Stat.
+Ann. § 571-87(a).

-- Juveniles have counsel at all transfer and waiver hearings to adult criminal court.
-The person shall be represented by counsel at any transfer or waiver hearing.
+- Juveniles shall be represented by counsel at all transfer and waiver hearings, including those to adult criminal court.
 Haw.
 Fam.
 Ct.
-R. 129.
+R., r 129.

 Determination of Indigence

 Hawaii has no presumption of indigence in juvenile court proceedings.
 Unless otherwise ordered by the court, the Office of the Public Defender makes the initial determination of indigence, based on an investigation and an affidavit or declaration of inability to pay that is signed by the person requesting legal counsel.
 Haw.
-Rev. Stat. § 802-4.
+Rev. Stat.
+Ann. § 802-4.
 Numerous factors are considered.
-The guidelines for eligibility are here.
 Public defender services will be provided to people determined indigent, subject to review by the court.
 A person waives the right to counsel by refusing to furnish any information pertinent to the determination of indigence.

 Waiver of Counsel

-When and how the court may decide to detain a child or otherwise place restrictions on the child’s freedom is defined by statute and court rules.
-In Hawaii, “No child shall be held in a detention facility for juveniles or shelter longer than twenty-four hours, excluding weekends and holidays, unless a petition or motion for revocation of probation, or motion for revocation of protective supervision has been filed, or unless the judge orders otherwise after a court hearing.”
+When and how the court may decide to detain a youth or otherwise place restrictions on the youth’s freedom is defined by statute and court rules.
+In Hawaii, “No [youth] shall be held in a detention facility for [youth] or shelter longer than twenty-four hours, excluding weekends and holidays, unless a petition or motion for revocation of probation, or motion for revocation of protective supervision has been filed, or unless the judge orders otherwise after a court hearing.”
 Haw.
-Rev. Stat. § 571-32(d).
+Rev. Stat.
+Ann. § 571-32(d).

 The U.S. Constitution and Supreme Court case law are also sources of due process rights beyond local and state statutes and provisions.
 NJDC’s Detention Page provides more information about detaining youth.